 - Provide an opportunity for the student to apply principles and techniques learned on campus in real life problem-solving situations and to gain a better understanding of the decision-making and implementation process.

-An evaluated career education program that provides an opportunity for students to alternate periods of academic study with periods of off-campus full-time employment.
+Cooperative education refers to an evaluated career education program that provides an opportunity for students to alternate periods of academic study with multiple periods of off-campus full-time employment.
 The program is designed to give students off-campus experiences that are closely integrated with and which enrich their total education and their academic and/or career goals.
 The student receives remuneration and university credit.
 (Example: Student spends two alternating periods with a business, government, educational, etc., organization.)

 - Educational values to be obtained from the program must be clearly stated and understood both by the university and the employer.
 The educational values must be commensurate with the academic credit offered both as to curriculum level and equivalent hours.